rlt3/Dialogue/README.md

 Dialogue is a message-driven asynchronous framework.
 It was designed for a great amount of composition.
 Actors, this program's 'object' and 'entity', are blank containers which have scripts.
-Scripts are the typical 'component' and define what messages they can handle and how they handle them.
+Scripts are the typical 'component' and define what messages actors can handle.

 But Dialogue got its name from more than a simple actor analogy -- at Dialogue's core is the ability for each actor to implicitly scope their